You Fail Me

 You Fail Me is the fifth studio album by American metalcore band Converge, released on September 20, 2004 by Epitaph Records.
 The band's first release for the label, it was produced by Alan Douches and guitarist Kurt Ballou, with the artwork created by vocalist Jacob Bannon.

 You Fail Me was the band's first album to chart commercially, reaching number 171 on the Billboard 200; it also reached number 12 on the Top Heatseekers chart and number 16 on the Independent Albums chart.

+In 2023, Matt Mills of Metal Hammer included the track "Eagles Become Vultures" in his list of "the 10 heaviest metal breakdowns of all time".

 Background and recording

 Converge began writing for You Fail Me after they recorded Jane Doe; they wrote on the road during sound checks of shows.
 Much of the material was worked out in a live setting for some time before the band entered the studio.
 Bannon stated, "it definitely added a new level of refinement to the album material."
 Recording for the album took place in March 2004, mainly at GodCity Studio, with additional recording at Magpie Sound Design and Witch Doctor Studio.